 But stocks are usually valued by the general market based on their expected results, and not their current status.
 So a stock that's undervalued is quite possibly so because of an overreaction to expected bad news ahead.

-So short-term changes in a stock's grading need not be taken too seriously, as Graham explains below.
+Therefore, short-term changes in a stock's grading need not be taken too seriously; as Graham explains below.

 "Most businesses change in character and quality over the years, sometimes for the better, perhaps more often for the worse.
 The investor need not watch his companies’ performance like a hawk; but he should give it a good, hard look from time to time."